psipred/DMPfold2/README.md

 # DMPfold2

 DMPfold2 is a fast and accurate method for protein structure prediction.
+It uses learned representations of multiple sequence alignments and end-to-end model generation to quickly generate models from alignments.

 If you use DMPfold2, please cite the paper: Deep learning-based prediction of protein structure using learned representations of multiple sequence alignments, S M Kandathil, J G Greener, A M Lau, D T Jones, bioRxiv (2021).